Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 The bodyweight bicep curl is a very effective bodyweight isolation exercise for building muscle and strength.

-Sometimes we just don’t have access to equipment, but that’s not an issue with the bicep leg curl, as you only need your arms and legs.
+Sometimes, we don’t have access to equipment, but that’s not an issue with the bicep leg curl, as you only need your arms and legs.

 How To Do It